ilkkajylha/HaagaHeliaPublicLogin/README.md

 To automagically send credentials, when using NetworkManager, Put HaagaHeliaPublic.nm.sh to /etc/network/if-up.d/ If you dont use NetworkManager or you want to run the script manually, use HaagaHeliaPublic.sh.
-Remember to put your credentials to $HOME/.HaagaHeliaPublic.cred
+Remember to put your credentials to $HOME/.HaagaHeliaPublic.cred and chmod 400 $HOME/.HaagaHeliaPublic.cred

 ~~~bash
 HH_USERNAME=a1202422